joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/27/crosswords/connections-companion-1143.html

 **How the Iran-Backed Houthis Cornered Saudi Arabia Into a New Conflict**\
-`The Iran-backed Houthis have seized on a vulnerable moment for Saudi Arabia, which is reluctant to enter another war, to try to force political concessions in Yemen.`\
+`The Iran-backed Houthi militia in Yemen has seized on a vulnerable moment for neighboring Saudi Arabia, which does not want another war.
+The group hopes to force political concessions in Yemen that could give it more authority and more access to resources.`\
 https://www.nytimes.com/2026/07/27/world/middleeast/houthis-saudi-arabia-iran-war.html

 **Book Review: ‘Biological War,’ by Annie Jacobsen**\